Flora, Fauna & Funky Rides: A Complete Funchal Travel Guide

 - Open: every day of the year, except for Christmas

 - Museum visiting hours: 10:00am – 4:30pm

-- Visit the website for info on ticket prices & guided tours
+- Tickets: check online for ticket prices & guided tours

-Our experience in Monte was defined not by the cable car up or the gardens at the top, but by the trip back down.
-The mountaintop community of Monte happens to be home to one of the most unique and exhilarating forms of transportation you’ll find anywhere in the world.
+Our experience in Monte was defined not by the cable car up, but rather, by the trip back down.
+This mountaintop community is home to one of the most unique and exhilarating forms of transportation you’ll find anywhere in the world.

-As is the case with many of the world’s greatest inventions, Monte’s carros do cesto (basket cars) were born of a desire to do things better…stronger…FASTER.
-These wooden street toboggans are essentially wicker baskets that glide on wooden runners.
-The wooden runners are regularly “greased” to enhance speed (like the blades of an Olympic bobsled).
+As is the case with many of the world’s greatest inventions, Monte’s carros do cesto were born of a desire to do things better…stronger…FASTER.

-snack time? after that exhilarating toboggan ride through the streets, it may be time for a snack or a cold beverage.
-Back down in central Funchal, BeerHouse Madeira is a great option for a cold one, or try Sete Mares for a Poncha and some delicious Bolo do Caco (traditional Madeiran garlic bread).
+After an exhilarating toboggan ride through the streets, it’s time for a snack & a cold beverage.
+Back down in central Funchal, BeerHouse Madeira is a great option for a cold one.
+Or, try Sete Mares for a refreshing poncha and some bolo do caco (traditional Madeiran garlic bread).

 4. Peruse the Presidential Palace

 As an Autonomous Region of Portugal, Madeira has its own government and its own President.
 La Quinta Vigia, located in the city center of Funchal, is the Presidential Palace.

 Walking through Santa Catarina Park, we stumbled upon this residence.
 We soon found ourselves wandering the gardens, appreciating its many-feathered residents.